Image source: VMware.

 What happened with VMware this quarter?

-- Total operating expenses rose by just 3.8% year over year.
+- Total GAAP operating expenses rose by 4.8% year over year, substantially slower than revenue.

-- Hybrid cloud and software-as-a-service products grew by a double-digit percentage year over year, accounting for 8% of total revenue.
+- Hybrid cloud and software-as-a-service accounted for 8% of total revenue and grew by a double-digit percentage year over year.

-VMware also provided guidance for the fourth quarter and the full year.
+VMware provided guidance for the first quarter and the new fiscal year:

 What management had to say